uvaai/ml1/80 week8/40 Course Evaluation/content.md

 # Course Evaluation

-We've made an anonymous Google form for the course evaluation.
+We've made an (anonymous) form for the course evaluation.
 All question in the form are optional, but more detailed feedback would of course be appreciated, especially considering the small number of students in this pilot.